 Hallé Choir in Manchester

 The Hallé Choir was founded alongside the Orchestra in 1858 by Sir Charles Hallé.
-The Choir gives around 15 concerts a year at The Bridgewater Hall and venues across the UK, appearing with internationally renowned conductors and soloists together with the Hallé and other notable ensembles.
-As well as the more familiar repertoire, the Hallé Choir also enjoys a reputation for tackling more unusual works.
-Highlights from recent years include Dvorák’s Saint Ludmilla, Poulenc’s Gloria, a rare performance of Schoenberg’s gigantic Gurrelieder as well as Beethoven’s Missa Solemnis with the BBC Philharmonic at the BBC Proms in July 2016.
+The Choir gives around 15 concerts a year at The Bridgewater Hall and at other venues across the UK, appearing with internationally renowned conductors and soloists together with the Hallé and other notable ensembles.

-Since 2003 the Hallé Choir has featured regularly on the Hallé’s own CD label which has won numerous awards, including the 2009, 2011 and 2013 Gramophone Choral Awards and the 2010 Gramophone Opera Award.
+Since 2003 the Hallé Choir has featured regularly on the Hallé’s own CD label which has won numerous awards, including the three Gramophone Choral Awards and a Gramophone Opera Award.